At present Junior and Leaving Certificates the Classics are split into three separate subjects Ancient Greek, Latin and Classics Studies.

 Latin students learn to think logically because Latin follows a grammar system that is almost mathematical in its precision.
 The literacy of Latin students is generally far in advance of that of most students their own age because they possess a more developed active vocabulary through their reading of a range of different literary styles, modes and registers.
 Cognitively their opinions are generally far more coherent as a result, which makes them better thinkers too.

 Classical Studies has been a feature of the national curriculum since 1985.
 By contrast to students of Latin and Ancient Greek those of Classical Studies do not typically learn the classical languages but study classical civilisation through translations of ancient texts, archaeological evidence and architectural remains.

-There is such vast scope within the syllabi for students of Classical Studies at both Junior and Senior Cycles that it is impossible to pigeon hole the subject into any one discipline.
-Indeed a recent survey (brings you to the survey in the resources section) revealed that that was precisely what students value about the subject.
+There is such vast scope within the syllabi for students of Classical Studies at both junior and senior cycles that it is impossible to pigeon hole the subject into any one discipline.
+Indeed data reveals that that is precisely what students value about the subject.
 Classical Studies is quite simply unlike anything else students ever study in school and that makes it unique.

-Typically, a student of Classical Studies can expect to study a selection of Greek or Roman poetry, drama, history, philosophy and archaeology as part of the one subject, which makes for an excitingly creative and fascinating study at school.
+Typically, a student of Classical Studies can expect to study a selection of Greek or Roman poetry, drama, history and philosophy or archaeology as part of the one subject, which makes for a zesty and engaging study at school.